Bystander in 2020 rally shooting sues 9News, security firms Pinkerton and Isborn

 The lawsuit also accuses 9News of negligently and recklessly failing to disclose to the public that Dolloff was working as a security guard.
 He wore civilian clothes, and the complaint says nothing outwardly identified Dolloff as a security services provider.

-The Denver district attorney’s office charged Dolloff with second-degree murder, but dropped the charge in March after prosecutors decided Dolloff likely had a legitimate self-defense claim to use deadly force.
-In the decision, DA Beth McCann said Keltner threatened and assaulted Dolloff without provocation.
+Denver prosecutors charged Dolloff with second-degree murder, but dropped the charge in March after prosecutors decided Dolloff likely had a legitimate self-defense claim to use deadly force.
+In the decision, District Attorney Beth McCann said Keltner threatened and assaulted Dolloff without provocation.
 Photos from the incident show Dolloff shooting him as Keltner sprays mace at Dolloff.